fuzziqersoftware/newserv/README.md

 *Notes:*
 1. *DC support has only been tested with the US versions of PSO DC.
 Other versions probably don't work, but will be easy to add.
 Please submit a GitHub issue if you have a non-US DC version, and can provide a log from a connection attempt.*
 2. *This version only supports the modem adapter, which Dolphin does not currently emulate, so it's difficult to test.*
-3. *Episode 3 players can download quests, join lobbies, create and join games, and trade cards, but CARD battles are not implemented yet.
-Tournaments are also not supported.*
+3. *Episode 3 players can download quests, join lobbies, create and join games, and trade cards.
+CARD battles are implemented but not well-tested.
+Tournaments and View Battle are not implemented.*
 4. *newserv's implementation of PSOX is based on disassembly of the client executable; it has never been tested with a real client and most likely doesn't work.*
 5. *Some basic features are not implemented in Blue Burst games, so the games are not very playable.
 A lot of work has to be done to get BB games to a playable state.*
 6. *Support for PSO Dreamcast Trial Edition is very incomplete and probably never will be complete.
 This is really just exploring a curiosity that sheds some light on early network engineering done by Sega, not an actual attempt at supporting this version of the game.*